roninoss/plugin-primitives/README.md

-# Plugin Pro
+# Plugin Primitives

 ## What is it?

-An collection collection of common plugin actions.
+A collection of common config plugin primitives.
 Fully typed.

 ## API